motifmarkets/motif-core/etc/motif-core.api.md

     protected compareDefined(left: CorrectnessTableGridValue, right: CorrectnessTableGridValue): number;
 }

+// Warning: (ae-missing-release-tag) "DecimalFieldEqualsScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DecimalFieldEqualsScanCriteriaNode extends FieldBooleanScanCriteriaNode {
+    // (undocumented)
+    target: Decimal | DecimalScanCriteriaNode;
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.DecimalFieldEquals;
+}

+// Warning: (ae-missing-release-tag) "DecimalFieldInRangeScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DecimalFieldInRangeScanCriteriaNode extends FieldBooleanScanCriteriaNode {
+    // (undocumented)
+    max: Decimal | null | DecimalScanCriteriaNode;
+    // (undocumented)
+    min: Decimal | null | DecimalScanCriteriaNode;
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.DecimalFieldInRange;
+}

 // Warning: (ae-missing-release-tag) "DecimalRenderValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class DecimalRenderValue extends GenericRenderValue<Decimal> {
     constructor(data: Decimal | undefined);
+}

+// Warning: (ae-missing-release-tag) "DecimalScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class DecimalScanCriteriaNode extends ScanCriteriaNode {
+}

+// Warning: (ae-missing-release-tag) "DecimalSubFieldEqualsScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DecimalSubFieldEqualsScanCriteriaNode extends SubFieldBooleanScanCriteriaNode {
+    // (undocumented)
+    target: Decimal | DecimalScanCriteriaNode;
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.DecimalSubFieldEquals;
+}

+// Warning: (ae-missing-release-tag) "DecimalSubFieldInRangeScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DecimalSubFieldInRangeScanCriteriaNode extends SubFieldBooleanScanCriteriaNode {
+    // (undocumented)
+    max: Decimal | null | DecimalScanCriteriaNode;
+    // (undocumented)
+    min: Decimal | null | DecimalScanCriteriaNode;
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.DecimalSubFieldInRange;
 }

 // Warning: (ae-missing-release-tag) "DecimalTableGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)